influxdata/docs-v2/content/influxdb/v2.0/get-started.md

 3. Modify the default configuration, which will now be available under `$PWD`.

-4. Then start the InfluxDB container:
+4. Start the InfluxDB container:

    ```sh
    $ docker run -p 8086:8086 \